adnan-drina/ocp-devex-demos/03-RUN/service-mesh/README.md

 So, what are the major benefits of using Service Mesh?:

 - From **business perspective** it's quicker time to market.<br/>
-  Less time is wasted on writing non-functional code that doesn't add business value.
+  Less time is wasted on writing non-functional code that doesn't add business value.<br/>
   So we can release our applications much quicker!

-- From **development perspective** it’s simplified development.
+- From **development perspective** it’s simplified development.<br/>
-  Developers are spending less time on plumbing their services.
+  Developers are spending less time on plumbing their services.<br/>
   This means less code to write and more time to focus on the actual use case.

-- From **operations perspective** it's a more reliable and uniform system.
+- From **operations perspective** it's a more reliable and uniform system.<br/>
-  Less room for human error, more insight into what is happening "under the hood", and more confidence that a system runs securely.
+  Less room for human error, <br/>
+  more insight into what is happening "under the hood", <br/>
+  and more confidence that a system runs securely.

-What Red Hat OpenShift Service Mesh provides
+### Let's recapture what Red Hat OpenShift Service Mesh provides

 #### Support for your security needs: